Food

 Ellsworth – 34 Rue de Richelieu, 75001 Paris

-Written by Lily Heise for HiP Paris.
+Written by Lily Heise for HIP Paris.
 Looking to travel?
-Check out Haven In for a fabulous vacation rental in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
+Looking to rent long or short term, or buy in France?
 Ask us!
-We can connect you to our trusted providers for amazing service and rates.
+We can connect you to our trusted providers for amazing service and rates or click here.
+Looking to bring France home to you or to learn online or in person?
+Check out our marketplace shop and experiences.

 Lily Heise